Special Announcement

 This pregnancy was hard.
 The worry was real.
 We leaned on a lot of prayers from a lot of you, and we felt every single one of them.

-But here we are on the other side, and we can only say what we’ve been saying out loud since 10:29am on May 9th: God has been so faithful.
+But here we are on the other side, and we can only say what we’ve been saying since 10:29am on May 9th: God has been so faithful.

 Abigail and Bethany are beautiful.
 Ellie and Emmie are smitten.
 Jen is a warrior.
 And we are so, so grateful.